Laura Henschel-Rosenfeld: Death

-In 1933, with the rise of Nazi Germany, she fled to the Netherlands, where she eventually ended up in an old age home in Amsterdam.
+In 1933, with the rise of Nazi Germany, she fled to the Netherlands, where she lived in an old age home in Amsterdam.
 For a while, she was hidden by a friend in the east of the Netherlands until she was informed upon.
 At 86 years of age, paralyzed and almost blind, she was transported to Westerbork transit camp, and from there to Auschwitz-Birkenau.
 The last known record of her is on 4 April 1944.

 Legacy

 Henschel-Rosenfeld and her eldest daughter, Margarete, are commemorated on a memorial monument in Zeist.

 Bat Sheva Scheflan (1910–2007), the daughter of Margarete Steiner-Henschel and the granddaughter of Laura Henschel-Rosenfeld, moved to Kibbutz Heftziba in Israel.
-In 1955 she and her maternal aunt, Vali Marx, donated Gottlieb's Portrait of Laura to the Tel Aviv Museum of Art.
+In 1955, she and her maternal aunt, Vali Marx, donated Gottlieb's Portrait of Laura to the Tel Aviv Museum of Art.